Why the need to amend the act?

 1. If someone post on my blog…I am responsible, even though the post was made anonymously and it was in the comments sections.

 3. If someone hacked my Unifi Wi-Fi (which isn’t hard to do)…I am responsible.
-Even though I live a condo next to a bunch of overzealous computer hackers who don’t have girlfriends.
+Even though I live a condo next to a bunch of overzealous computer hackers who don’t have girlfriends, and nothing much to do in their free time.

 4. If someone tweetjacks me…I am responsible.
 Even though I had no knowledge of the tweetjack.